d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

-If the goal is to obtain the most likely sequence, we may consider using *exhaustive search*: exhaustively enumerate all the possible output sequences with their conditional probabilities, and then output the one that scores the highest predicted probability.
+If the goal is to obtain the most likely sequence, we may consider using *exhaustive search*: enumerate all the possible output sequences with their conditional probabilities, and then output the one that scores the highest predicted probability.